brl2002/BunchCharadesCodingChallenge/README.md

 * There is a 3 second countdown
 * Able to pass/correct the words to move to the next one
 * At the end of the game it can just exit the game
+* Game lasts 30 seconds with a sliding countdown

 **Nice to haves**